The Beach Bum: Production

 Principal photography began in November 2017.
 Throughout the filming process, the cast brought their own creative direction to their characters.
 Snoop Dogg decided that rather than play himself, as written in Korine's script, he needed to take on a new character.

 Additional strange inspiration came to Korine, as while eating a panini sandwich, the director thought that the pattern would "look good on Zac's face".
 The quote later went viral, when New Yorker columnist Lauren Leibowitz tweeted about the design for Efron's beard.
 While appearing on Jimmy Kimmel Live, McConaughey recounted how Snoop Dogg swapped out fake prop marijuana with "Snoop Weed".
 McConaughey said of the experience "the next nine hours were a whole lot of fun, but I don't believe we used one word in the English language".

-Moondog reads Richard Brautigan's "A Beautiful Poem" twice in the film: once in the beginning on stage at a bar, and the second near the end of the film at an awards ceremony.
-Moondog admits to Lingerie in the film that he plagiarized D.H.
-Lawrence and won a poetry contest when he was younger.
-Moondog also resembles Brautigan: Brautigan was a popular poet in the 1960s, whose popularity waned in later decades, as well as an alcoholic.
-Thus, it is not clear whether "A Beautiful Poem" is intended to be an example of Moondog's original poetry or Moondog plagiarizing Brautigan.
-Moondog also quotes D.H.
-Lawrence's "Piano", Charles Baudelaire's "Get Drunk", and Walt Whitman's "Song at Sunset".

 Release

 In May 2017, Neon acquired distribution rights to the film.
 It had its world premiere at South by Southwest on March 9, 2019, and was theatrically released on March 29, 2019.